 Location: Barbados and Grenada

-Skirted by 97 kilometres of contrasting coastline, Barbados is an island that rewards exploration.
+Skirted by 97 kilometers of contrasting coastline, Barbados is an island that rewards exploration.
 Along the southern and eastern shores you can expect dramatic cliffs, crashing waves and stunning ocean views, while the north and west of the island are lapped by the more tranquil waters of the balmy Caribbean Sea.

-Culturally, Barbados is a blend of West African spice and British tradition, giving it a unique flavour.
+Culturally, Barbados is a blend of West African spice and British tradition, giving it a unique flavor.
 Islanders and tourists alike come together on a Friday night in the south coast village of Oistins for the weekly fish fry, a quintessentially Bajan experience, while historic Bridgetown, the capital, is a diverting destination full of colonial character.